serebrov/.emacs/README.md

  - Quick help, show a reference card - M-x help-quick
   - This will show emacs keybindings

 Note on key shortcuts: default Emacs shortcuts such as `C-h r` to display the manual do not work in Evil mode.
 The unified way is to use `M-x` commands.
-Alternatively, press `C-g` to swich to `evil-emacs-state` then evil keys are disabled and native Emacs shortcuts are working.
+Alternatively, press `C-z` to switch to `evil-emacs-state` then evil keys are disabled and native Emacs shortcuts are working.

 Searching help:
 - M-x info-apropos - search all info manuals for a string